 How to Apply for Pesticide Product Registration

-A pesticide product must be registered by the Department of Pesticide Regulation (DPR) before the product can be sold or offered for sale in California.
+The Department of Pesticide Regulation (DPR) must register a pesticide product before the product can be sold or offered for sale in California.
 Examples of pesticides include insecticides, herbicides, antimicrobials, plant growth regulators, avicides, and rodenticides.
 Also included are adjuvants when packaged and sold separately.

-To apply for product registration, an applicant must submit:
+Apply for Product Registration, an applicant must submit:

-- Application for registration with $750 fee per product.
+- Application for Registration with a fee per product

-- Copy of the U.S. EPA-approved label and letter (unless the product is exempted from U.S. EPA registration).
-Concurrent submissions to U.S. EPA and DPR are allowed for new pesticide products containing new active ingredients, and for antimicrobial products which meet the criteria in California Notice to Registrants 2002-5.
-For these submissions, the U.S. EPA-approved label and letter are not available at the time of application, but must be submitted before DPR registration can be granted.
+- Copy of the U.S. Environmental Protection Agency (EPA) approved label and letter (unless the product is exempt from U.S. EPA registration) Note: Concurrent submissions to U.S. EPA and DPR are allowed for new pesticide products containing new active ingredients and for products that meet the criteria in California Notice 2015-03, PDF (55 kb).
+For these submissions, the U.S. EPA approved label and letter are not available at the time of application, but must be submitted before DPR registration can be granted.

-- Data as listed below (or identification of a product(s) previously approved by DPR that would be subject to the same data requirements as the applicant's product.)
-See CA Notice 2005-10, PDF (47 kb) for required formatting guidelines.
-Submissions that do not conform to these guidelines will be returned.
+- Data as listed below (or identification of a product(s) previously approved by DPR that would be subject to the same data requirements as the applicant's product).
+Submissions that do not conform to guidelines in California Notice 2017-05, PDF (67 kb) will be returned.

 - Efficacy (product performance)

-If the product requires scientific evaluation of the data, the decision to register or to deny is posted for a 30-day public comment period as a Notice of Proposed and Final Decision.
+If the product requires scientific evaluation of the data, DPR posts the decision to register or to deny the product for a 30-day public comment period as a Notice of Proposed and Final Decision.

-For a distributor registration, subregistration, or a product ownership or name change, contact your assigned regulatory scientist for information.
-If you are a new company and do not have an assigned regulatory scientist, contact the Ombudsman.
+If you are a new company and do not have an assigned Regulatory Scientist, contact the Ombudsman.

 1001 I Street, P.O.
 Box 4015